 It Takes Just a Few Minutes to Start Your CNA Career

-The Function of a Nursing Assistant
+The Function of a Certified Nursing Assistant

 - Furnishing basic care to patients

 - Reading patient's vital signs

 - Maintaining a record of patient's health status